November 15, 2021 by Arden Montgomery

-Far from being a summertime-only, picnic-blanket experience, a charcuterie board can be a fun and creative way to display a selection of sophisticated snacks, whether you’re hosting (or attending!) a seasonal gathering, or just feel like dressing up your food a little before a night on the couch.
+A charcuterie board can be a fun and creative way to display a selection of sophisticated snacks, whether you’re hosting (or attending!) a summer gathering, or just feel like dressing up your food a little before a night on the couch.

 ‘Charcuterie’ is a French term originally used to describe cured meats.
-But a contemporary spread can include just about anything your heart desires, from classics like meat and cheese to weirder additions such as pickled fruits or peanut butter cups.
+But a contemporary spread can include just about anything your heart desires, from classics like meat and cheese to fun and funky additions such as pickled fruits or edible flowers!

 Because of the variability of the modern charcuterie board, knowing what wine to pick for your platter is a tricky business.
 That’s why we’ve put together this guide to help you find the perfect pairings for your next spread.

 Unless you’re planning on choosing a unique and individual wine to go with every element of your charcuterie board (far be it from us to tell you ‘no,’) you’re going to want to generalize a little bit.

 For the purposes of this post, we’re going to operate on the assumption that cured meats and vibrant cheeses will be making up the base of your board.
 The easiest thing to do in this case is to pair your wine with protein, and maybe narrow your selection of 100-wines-that-go-with-brie to 2 or 3 by matching subtler tasting notes to the other aspects of your platter.